saleor/auth-sdk/README.md

 }
 ```

-Then, in your register, login and logout forms you can use the auth methods (`signIn`, `signOut`, `isAuthenticatin`) provided by the `useSaleorAuthContext()`.
+Then, in your register, login and logout forms you can use the auth methods (`signIn`, `signOut`, `isAuthenticating`) provided by the `useSaleorAuthContext()`.
 For example, `signIn` is usually triggered when submitting the login form credentials.

 ```tsx
 import React, { FormEvent } from "react";